kamax-matrix/mxgwd/README.md

-# Matrix Policy Gateway
+# Matrix Gateway

+A gateway to:
-A gateway to control what users can do with the Matrix API, depending on roles backed by an extended Identity server.
+- Control what users can do with the Matrix API, depending on roles backed by an extended Identity server.
+- Control what federation calls are allowed and from which server(s)
+- Filter and/or transform endpoints

-This gateway aims to be client and server agnostic, so policies can be consistently enforced accross implementations.
+This gateway aims to be client and server agnostic, so policies can be consistently enforced across implementations.